lclc68lclc/100-days-of-code/log.md

 **Today's Progress**: Array Cardio for Javascript 30 (Day 7)

 **Thoughts:** We worked on the some(), every(), find() and findIndex() array methods.
 These are cool in that they add functionality and simplicity to your code.

+### Day 24: January 27, 2017
+**Today's Progress**: Fun with HTML5 Canvas for Javascript 30 (Day 8) and two Algorithms for FreeCodeCamp

+**Thoughts**: HTML5 Canvas was super fun.
+We used hsl and varying widths to draw on a canvas.
+It wasn't too hard to work through.
+The algorithms on the other hand were hard, but I got through them.
+Hopefully I make it through the intermediate ones.

+### Day 25: January 28, 2017
+**Today's Progress**: 14 Dev Tools to Know and Shift to Select Multiple Checkboxes  for Javascript 30 (Day 9 and 10)

+**Thoughts**: It was cool to learn dev tools that I didn't know existed, especially the console ones.
+They will be extremely helpful going forward.
+The code we wrote for the multiple checkboxes is something that I can use at work, so I'll be testing it this week to see.

+### Day 26: January 29, 2017
+**Today's Progress**: Custom Video Player for Javascript 30 (Day 11)

+**Thoughts**: The custom video player tutorial was really helpful, and that's one of the things I've come to appreciate most about learning with JS30.
+We make reusable code.
+Code that will in the future make our lives and jobs easier.